Riccardo Fraccari

+WBSC presidency

 In less than three years since overseeing the establishment of the WBSC, Fraccari has elevated the new world ruling body to be considered among the Top 30 "Ultimate Sports Federations" in the world.

 Fraccari has expanded international baseball properties to include a new flagship world tournament, the WBSC Premier 12 Professional Baseball National Team Championship, and also the Under-12 Baseball World Cup and the Under-21 Baseball World Cup, which impact baseball's World Rankings.

+Fraccari and the WBSC were able to secure the return of baseball and softball as Olympic sports in August 2016, when the International Olympic Committee voted to reinstate them for the 2020 Tokyo Games.

 Under Fraccari, the world governing body for baseball also established the first-ever "Europe" team to compete in officially recognized international competitions, setting a historical precedent.